Skaveza/ml_practice/README.md

-# This module contains my practise for machine learning
+# This module contains my practice for machine learning